wzh99/AP-Tree/docs/codestyle.md

 ## Don't wrap braces

 ## Naming conventions
-* Upper camel case for class and enum names
+* Upper camel case for class names
 * Lower camel case for function and variable names
-* All upper case for macros and enumeration entities
+* All upper case for macros and enumeration entries

 ## No `using namespace`